 Hazard Analysis

-Based on data contained in the Broward, Palm Beach and St. Lucie County comprehensive emergency management plans (CEMP), general emergencies that could affect the Unit directly include, in order of descending risk:
+Based on data contained in the Broward, Palm Beach and St. Lucie County’s comprehensive emergency management plans (CEMPs) and the FAU Hazard Vulnerability Assessment, the following are general emergencies that could affect the Unit directly include, in order of descending risk:

 Hurricanes (esp.
 Category 1 and 2 storms) and Tropical Storms